Skip to main content

 }

-1. Start your Half-Life server with the debugger-enabled plugin
+1. Start your Half-Life server with debugging enabled

 2. In VS Code, press F5 or use "Run and Debug" to attach